-Record-breaking cold coming to Midwest after snowstorm
+Record-breaking cold shuts down schools in the Midwest

 - The man who stood behind Trump VIEW

-- Brain researchers warn that lack of sleep is a public-health crisis

-- U.S. scrambles to outrun China in new 'arms' race over 5G data network.

-Subzero temperatures will begin Tuesday but Wednesday is expected to be the worst.
+Subzero temperatures hit some states Tuesday, but Wednesday is expected to be the worst.
 Wind chills in northern Illinois could fall to negative 55 degrees (negative 48 degrees Celsius), which the National Weather Service called “possibly life threatening.”

 Minnesota temperatures could hit minus 30 degrees (negative 34 degrees Celsius) with a wind chill of negative 60 (negative 51 degrees Celsius).

 The potentially record-breaking low temperature forecast in Milwaukee is negative 28 degrees (negative 33 degrees Celsius), with a wind chill as low as negative 50 (negative 45 degrees Celsius).
 The current record of minus 26 degrees (negative 32 degrees Celsius) was set in 1996.

 “That’s 40 degrees below normal,” Hurley said.

+The unusually frigid weather is attributed to a sudden warming far above the North Pole .
+A blast of warm air from misplaced Moroccan heat last month made the normally super chilly air temperatures above the North Pole rapidly increase.
+That split the polar vortex into pieces, which then started to wander, said Judah Cohen, a winter storm expert for Atmospheric Environmental Research.

+One of those polar vortex pieces is responsible for the subzero temperatures across the Midwest this week.

-The high temperature forecast at O’Hare on Wednesday is negative 14 degrees (negative 25 degrees Celsius), which would break a record set on Jan.
+The Chicago Zoological Society said it was closing the Brookfield Zoo on Wednesday and Thursday — marking only the fourth time the zoo has closed during its 85-year history — to ensure the safety of its employees and animals.
+At O’Hare International Airport in Chicago, the high temperature Wednesday is expected to be negative 14 degrees (negative 25 degrees Celsius), which would break a record set on Jan.
 18, 1994.

-Homeless shelters were preparing for the onslaught of cold.
-The Milwaukee Rescue Mission’s call volume was “unusually high,” but there should still be enough beds for those who need them, said the mission’s president, Pat Vanderburgh.
-Charitable groups that operate warming places and shelters in Minneapolis were expanding hours and capacity as the cold moved into the city where 1,500 people typically are sheltered on a given night.
+Homeless shelters were also preparing for the onslaught of cold.
+The Milwaukee Rescue Mission’s call volume was “unusually high,” but officials said there should still be enough beds for those who need them.

-“The charitable organizations responsible for operating shelters are adding emergency capacity as they do whenever dangerous extreme temperature events occur,” said Hennepin County Emergency Management Director Eric Waage.
-He said ambulance crews in the city were handling all outside response incidents as being potentially life-threatening.
+In Minneapolis, charitable groups that operate warming places and shelters were expanding hours and capacity “as they do whenever dangerous extreme temperature events occur,” said Hennepin County Emergency Management Director Eric Waage.
+He said ambulance crews were handling all outside response incidents as being potentially life-threatening.

-Chicago Mayor Rahm Emanuel urged residents to check on their neighbors and take safety precautions.
-He said city agencies are making sure homeless people are in shelters or offered space in warming buses.
+Chicago Mayor Rahm Emanuel said city agencies are making sure homeless people are in shelters or offered space in warming buses.
+He also urged residents to check on their neighbors and take safety precautions.

 Cold weather advisories are in effect across a broad swath of the central U.S., from North Dakota to Missouri and spanning into Ohio.
 Temperatures will be as many as 20 degrees below average in parts of the Upper Great Lakes region and Upper Mississippi Valley, according to the National Weather Service.

-The unusually frigid weather is attributed to a sudden warming way above the North Pole.
-A sudden blast of warm air from misplaced Moroccan heat last month made the normally super chilly air temperatures 20 miles (32 kilometers) above the North Pole rapidly rise about 125 degrees (70 degrees Celsius).
-That split the polar vortex into pieces, which then started to wander, according to Judah Cohen, a winter storm expert for Atmospheric Environmental Research, a commercial firm outside Boston.
-One of those polar vortex pieces is responsible for the subzero temperatures across the Midwest this week.

-On Monday, snowplow drivers had trouble keeping up with the snow in Minnesota and Wisconsin, where some areas got as much as 15 inches (38 centimeters).
-Chicago-area commuters woke up to heavy snowfall, with more than 5 inches (12.7 centimeters) already on the ground.
-In Michigan, nonessential government offices were closed, including the Capitol.
+On Monday, snowplow drivers had trouble keeping up with the snowfall in Minnesota and Wisconsin, where some areas got as much as 15 inches (38 centimeters) of snow.

-Rare snowfall was also forecast for some southern states .
-Forecasters warned of up to 3 inches (7 centimeters) of snow in central Mississippi and Alabama by Tuesday morning and said temperatures will plummet as arctic cold blasts southward.
-Alabama Gov. Kay Ivey issued a state of emergency ahead of the storm.

-Associated Press reporters Caryn Rousseau in Chicago, Gretchen Ehlke in Milwaukee and David Runk in Detroit contributed to this report.
+Nicholson reported from Bismarck, North Dakota.
+Associated Press reporters Caryn Rousseau in Chicago, Gretchen Ehlke in Milwaukee and David Runk in Detroit, and AP Science Writer Seth Borenstein contributed to this report.